HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 The rose is symbolic of the pious, but the thorn represents the penitent.
 It is not only the upright and righteous who have a place in G‑d's world; sinners and penitents do too.
 Sins are prickly, and they wound the soul, but sin also opens the doors to regret, resolve and reconciliation — the harshest, but also the highest form of beauty.
 The rose inspires; the thorn resolves.
 The rose offers love; the thorn, strength.
 Viewed through the proper prism, the rose and the thorn fit hand in glove.

 "I am to my Beloved and my Beloved is to me."
 At first we thought it a symmetrical statement; upon reflection we are not so sure.
 My Beloved is perfection; I am fallible, corruptible and sometimes even contemptible.
-King Solomon thus concludes his poetic verse with the words, "like a rose among the thorns."
+King Solomon thus concludes his poetic verse with the words, "who grazes among the roses."
 My Beloved might be rose-like and I, thorn-like, but like a rose among thorns, we belong together.

 The Three-Scoop Ice Cream